-UCLA School of Law is thrilled to announce the establishment of an endowed fund of more than $1 million entirely to support student scholarships at the law school in honor of the late Soundgarden singer Chris Cornell.
+UCLA School of Law has created an endowed fund of more than $1 million to support student scholarships at the law school in honor of the late Soundgarden singer Chris Cornell.
 The Chris Cornell Scholarship Fund honors Cornell's commitment to justice, human rights and advocacy for those in need.

 Additional friends, fans and associates of Cornell, as well as all who support UCLA Law's commitment to access and excellence in legal education, are encouraged to contribute to the fund.

 "Chris Cornell was a legendary artist and a very generous person," said UCLA Law Dean Jennifer L. Mnookin.
 "This fund is a tribute to his memory, and we hope it is an inspiration for others to support causes greater than themselves."

 Donate now, or learn more by contacting Margo Thole, Director of Major Gifts, UCLA School of Law, (310) 206-1061 or firstname.lastname@example.org.